Walid-Ahmed/BERT-Semantic-Similarity-on-SNLI-Dataset/README.md

+Here's a brief explanation of what each script in the repository does, based on the provided content:

+### 1. `train.py`

+This script is the main entry point for training a BERT model on the semantic similarity task using the SNLI dataset.
+It performs several key functions:

+- **Data Preparation**: It calls a function `preprocess()` (expected to be defined in `preprocess.py`) to load and preprocess the SNLI dataset into training, validation, and testing sets.
+- **Model Initialization**: Initializes a BERT model specifically for sequence classification with a predefined number of labels (three, in this case, corresponding to entailment, contradiction, and neutral).
+- **Training Loop**: Implements the training loop, where the model is trained on the dataset using a DataLoader.
+It also calculates and stores the training loss after each epoch.
+- **Loss Visualization**: Calls the `plot()` function to visualize the training loss over epochs and saves the plot to the `results` folder.
+- **Model Saving**: Saves the trained model to disk for future use.

+### 2. `preprocess.py`

+This script is responsible for loading and preprocessing the SNLI dataset.
+It outlines several steps:

+- **Dataset Loading**: Utilizes Hugging Face's `datasets` library to load the SNLI dataset.
+- **Data Cleaning**: Removes rows from the dataset where the label is undefined or not applicable (-1).
+- **Data Preparation**: Converts the dataset into lists of premises, hypotheses, and labels, and returns these lists for further processing.

+The `preprocess` function is designed to be flexible enough to handle different splits of the data (train, validation, test) by accepting a `data_split` argument.

+### 3. `TextDataset.py`

+This file defines a custom PyTorch `Dataset` class, `TextDataset`, tailored for tokenizing text data for use with BERT models.
+It includes important functionality:

+- **Initialization**: Takes lists of texts and labels as input, along with a maximum sequence length, and initializes a BERT tokenizer.
+- **Length**: Provides the number of items in the dataset.
+- **Get Item**: Tokenizes a specific item (text) from the dataset, preparing it for input to BERT.
+This includes generating input IDs, attention masks, and token type IDs, along with the corresponding label for the text.

+The `TextDataset` class is crucial for efficiently managing and preparing the data for training and evaluation within the PyTorch framework.

+Each script is designed to fulfill specific roles within the training pipeline, ensuring modular and maintainable code structure for the semantic similarity task using BERT and the SNLI dataset.

 ## Dealing with similarity as a classification Problem

 Classifying a pair of sentences as similar or not similar using BERT involves a few steps, focusing on how to effectively represent the sentence pair and then classify them based on their similarity.
 Here's a high-level approach to tackle this problem: